JanitorAssistance/GitHubJanitorAssistance/RIDE-S2L-Example-for-JAMK/Testsuite.rst

                 Page Should Contain Button    ${FORM BUTTON LOCATOR}
                 Location Should Be    ${SIGN IN URL}

+Marko selects login option from mainpage and types in the obtained test username and password.
+The login is successful and Marko can explore the python.org as a registered user.

 .. code:: robotframework

            *** Test Cases ***